 Recommended Preparation: Completion of ENGL-120 or higher with a minimum grade of C.

 Introduces students to the ideas of major Western philosophers from the early 17th Century to the present and develops students' critical thinking and problem-solving skills.
+Transfers to both UC/CSU

 PHIL-125 Introduction to Ethics